llvm-doe-org/llvm-project/clang/README-OpenACC-design.md

       that it may be specified in both firstprivate and lastprivate clauses."
 Thus, if Clacc did not report such duplicate clauses as errors, it would have to discard them when generating OpenMP.
-* It is an error if a variable appears in more than one of *exp* `copy`, *exp* `copyin`, *exp* `copyout`, *exp* `firstprivate`, or *exp* `private` on an OpenACC directive.
+* It is an error if, on any OpenACC directive, a variable appears in more than one *exp* DMA.
 Notes:
-    * Relative to `copy`, `copyin`, and `firstprivate`, `copyout` and `private` have a contradictory specification for initialization of the local copy of the variable.
-    * Relative to `copyin`, `firstprivate`, and `private`, `copy` and `copyout` have a contradictory specification for storing data back to the original variable.
+    * In OpenACC 3.0, it seems clear that DMAs are intended to be mutually exclusive options along a single dimension.
+For example, `copy`, `copyin`, and `copyout` have contradictory specifications for initialization of the local copy of the variable and for storing data back to the original variable.
-    * On a combined directive, `copy`, `copyin`, `copyout`, and `firstprivate` apply to the effective `acc parallel`, and `private` applies to the effective `acc loop`.
-Thus, specifying a variable in any of the former clauses and also in `private` wouldn't be contradictory.
-However, it is surely a mistake as it specifies copying in a value you cannot then access or copying out an unchanged value.
-Thus, the above restriction applies to a combined directive as well.
-    * TODO: Does any existing code combine either `copy`, `copyin`, or `copyout` with either `firstprivate` or `private` expecting the device copy to be accessed elsewhere or via an alias even though it's inaccessible (lexically) within the construct?
+    * No *pre* DMA is specified by OpenACC 3.0 or implemented by Clacc.
-* It is an error if a variable has *exp* `reduction` as well as either *exp* `firstprivate` or *exp* `private` on an OpenACC directive.
+* It is an error if, on any OpenACC directive, a variable appears in more than one *exp*|*pre* DSA.
 Notes:
-    * These have contradictory specifications for initialization of the local copy of the variable and for storing data back to the original variable.
+    * On a non-combined directive, DSAs have contradictory specifications for initialization of the local copy of the variable and for storing data back to the original variable.
-    * On a combined directive, `firstprivate` applies to the effective `acc parallel`, and `reduction` applies to the effective `acc loop`.
-Thus, specifying a variable in both wouldn't be contradictory.
-However, it is surely a mistake as you cannot access the reduced value.
-Thus, the above restriction applies to a combined directive as well.
+    * On a combined directive, `firstprivate` applies to the effective `acc parallel`, but `reduction` and `private` apply to the effective `acc loop`.
+Thus, specifying a variable in both `firstprivate` and either `reduction` or `private` on a combined directive might not seem contradictory.
+However, it is surely a mistake.
+In the case of `reduction`, you cannot access the reduced value.
+In the case of `private`, you cannot access the initialized value.
+Thus, the above restriction fully applies to a combined directive as well.
-* *imp*|*exp* `copy`, *exp* `copyin`, *exp* `copyout`, *exp* `firstprivate`, *exp* `private`, or *exp* `reduction` for a variable of incomplete type is an error.
+* It is an error if, on any OpenACC directive, a variable appears in an *exp* DMA and an unmappable *exp* DSA.
 Notes:
+    * Due to variable privatization within the construct, unmappable DSAs appear to circumvent the benefits of any reference counting, allocations, or data transfers specified by a DMA on the same directive.
+    * That seems equally true on a combined directive even though DMAs apply to the effective `acc parallel` while `private` applies to the effective `acc loop`.
+    * The only mappable *exp* DSA is `reduction`.
+In OpenACC 3.0, it is specifically meant to combine with DMAs and even implies a DMA, `copy`.
+    * TODO: Does any existing OpenACC code combine a DMA with either `firstprivate` or `private` expecting the non-privatized device copy to be accessed elsewhere or via an alias even though it's inaccessible (lexically) within the construct?
+* *exp*|*imp* DA for a variable of incomplete type is an error.
+  Notes:
-    * A local copy must be allocated in each of these cases, but allocation is impossible for incomplete types.
+    * A private or device copy is assumed to be allocatable in each of these cases, but allocation is impossible for incomplete types.
-    * It does not appear possible for any clause other than `copy` to be *imp* for a variable of incomplete type.
+    * It does not appear possible for any DA other than `copy`, `nomap`, or `shared` to be *imp* for a variable of incomplete type.
 * *exp* `private` or *exp* `reduction` for a `const` variable is an error.
 Notes:
-    * The local copy of a `const` private variable would remain uninitialized throughout its lifetime.
+    * Private copies of a `const` private variable would remain uninitialized throughout their lifetime.
-    * A reduction assigns to both the original variable and a local copy after its initialization, but `const` prevents that.
+    * A reduction assigns to both the original variable and the private copies after their initialization, but `const` prevents that.
-    * `copy` and `copyout` are strange cases.
+    * *exp* `copy` and *exp* `copyout` are strange cases.
       Technically, each assigns to the original, and `const` prevents that.
 However, there are several arguments for why each should be permitted for a `const` variable:
-        * For shared memory, it's supposed to be fine to ignore *exp* `copy` and *exp* `copyout` (among other clauses) entirely, so `const` is harmless in that case.
+        * For shared memory, it's supposed to be fine to ignore *exp* `copy` and *exp* `copyout` (or any DMA) entirely, so `const` is harmless in that case.
 An implementation for discrete memory could optimize by not copying back to the original variable because the value shouldn't change because it's `const`, so `const` is actually helpful here instead of problematic.
 In the case of `copyout`, it could be argued that the value to be copied back could be an uninitialized value instead of the original value, but it could also be argued that's poor usage of `copyout`.
+TODO: Actually, is there any good usage for `copyout` with the `const` case?
         * It should be fine to reference a `const` non-scalar within an `acc parallel` region even though the non-scalar is declared outside the region, but the `acc parallel` has